Mems2001/ParaCuando-CodelopersBackEnd/README.md

 ## Branches organization:

-we will work as a three membres team, so the repository will consists of the following branches:
+We will work as a three membres team, so the repository will consists of the following branches:

 - `main`: Here we will merge only the code that was already proven to work correctly, and as a groupal commit from the next branch:
-- `pre-merge`: This branch will merge commits from each team member individual branch, and will be used as a branch for code testing.
-Here we will certify that the code actually works before merging it to `main`.
+- `pre-merge`: This branch will merge commits from each team member individual branch, and will be used as a branch for groupal code testing (asumming of course, that each member has tested his own code in his local proyect before).
+Here we will certify that the merged code actually works before merging it into `main`.
-- `Models-2`: This branch correspond to the team member in charge of the second part of the models as described in [asana](), it will only receive pull requests from that member.
+- `Models-2`: This branch correspond to the team member in charge of the second part of the models as described in [asana](https://app.asana.com/0/1203704897833700/list), it will only receive pull requests from that member.
-- `auth`: This branch belongs to the member in charge of the authorization routes as described in [asana](), it will only receive pull requests from that member.
+- `auth`: This branch belongs to the member in charge of the authorization routes as described in [asana](https://app.asana.com/0/1203704897833700/list), it will only receive pull requests from that member.

 The remaining member will push his part directly to `pre-merge` to reduce the amount of merges.